kessotolo/ConversationalCommerce/backend/README.md

 - Created and activated a backend virtual environment.
 - Upgraded Alembic to the latest version.
 - Confirmed all migrations are up to date and working.

+## WhatsAppOrderDetails Model Refactor

+- WhatsApp-specific order metadata (whatsapp_number, message_id, conversation_id) is now stored in a dedicated WhatsAppOrderDetails model, linked one-to-one with Order.
+- This refactor improves single responsibility, data integrity, and makes it easy to add support for other conversational channels in the future.
+- See backend/docs/api/orders.md for API details and example responses.